Sucker Punch (2011 film): Plot

 Following the death of her mother, a young woman is framed for her sister's murder by their stepfather, who is infuriated after being excluded from the will, and is subsequently committed to a mental institute.
 Upon arrival, her stepfather bribes orderly Blue Jones to forge psychiatrist Vera Gorski's signature to have her lobotomized and she is given the nickname Babydoll.

 Babydoll slips into a fantasy world in which the asylum is a brothel owned by mobster Blue and she and the other patients are sex slaves.
 She befriends fellow patients Amber, Blondie, Rocket, and Rocket's sister, Sweet Pea, and imagines Dr. Gorski as their dance instructor.
-Blue intends to sell Babydoll's virginity to the High Roller; in reality, the doctor scheduled to perform her lobotomy.
+Blue intends to sell Babydoll's virginity to the High Roller; in reality, a doctor is scheduled to perform her lobotomy.
 Babydoll performs an erotic dance during which she fantasizes she is in feudal Japan, meeting the Wise Man.
 He tells her that she needs four items to escape: a map, fire, a knife and a key.
 There is a fifth unrevealed item that only she can find which requires "a deep sacrifice" and will bring a "perfect victory".
 She fights three samurai giants, then finds herself back in the brothel.

 Babydoll convinces the four other girls to join her in escaping.
 She dances as a distraction while the others obtain the necessary tools.
 During her dances, she fantasizes about adventures that mirror the escape efforts, such as infiltrating a bunker protected by World War I German soldiers to gain a map (as Sweet Pea copies a map of the building in Blue's office), storming an Orc-infested castle to retrieve fire crystals (as Amber steals a lighter from the mayor), and fighting robots on a train to disarm a bomb (as Sweet Pea steals a kitchen knife from the Cook).
 In the last fantasy, Rocket sacrifices herself, paralleled by the Cook fatally stabbing Rocket as she protects her sister.

 Blue overhears Blondie relaying Babydoll's plan to Gorski.
 He fatally shoots Amber and Blondie.
 Babydoll stabs him with the kitchen knife and steals his master key, then starts a fire to distract the orderlies as they seek an escape.
 Babydoll deduces that the fifth item is her own sacrifice, and that this is Sweet Pea's story.
 She distracts the men long enough to allow Sweet Pea to escape.

 In the asylum, the surgeon completes Babydoll's lobotomy.
 Gorski notes that during her short stay, Babydoll stabbed an orderly, started a fire, and helped another girl escape.
 The surgeon, who doesn't agree with the procedure, asks Gorski why she authorized it, and Gorski realizes that Blue has been forging her signature.
 The police apprehend Blue as he attempts to rape Babydoll.
 As he is being arrested, Blue incriminates Babydoll's stepfather.
-Babydoll smiles serenely.

 Sweet Pea is stopped by police as she tries to board a bus, but the driver (the Wise Man) misleads the police and lets her board.